• Skip to primary navigation

 Crockpot Corned Beef

-This crockpot corned beef is the easiest way to prepare corned beef that is tender, juicy, and delicious every time you make it!
-There are only a few minutes of prep time needed and then the crockpot does all of the work!
-While this dish is perfect for St. Patrick's day, you can easily enjoy it all year long!
+This crockpot corned beef is the easiest way to prepare corned beef that is tender, juicy, and delicious every time you make it.
+Only a few minutes of prep time is needed, and then the crockpot does all of the work.
+While this dish is perfect for St. Patrick's Day, you can enjoy it all year!

 Servings: 10 servings